uliana108u/YandexMaps_LLM_agent/README.md

 The agent is structured as a graph of three nodes:

-*   decide_need_search — decides whether a search for additional information is needed.
+1)  decide_need_search — decides whether a search for additional information is needed.
-*   search — if necessary, performs a search via the Tavily API.
+2)   search — if necessary, performs a search via the Tavily API.
-*   classify — evaluates relevance using the original data + search results.
+3)  classify — evaluates relevance using the original data + search results.

-The agent's behavior depends on the version of the prompts used (there are 3 in this project).

 ### Agent and Prompt Versions

-🔸 classify_v1.txt — Agent V1
+1) classify_v1.txt (Agent V1)

 The prompt structure is similar to the baseline.
 If search is activated, external information is added to the Reviews field.
 Uses the same classification logic, but with the ability to get more data.

-🔸 classify_v2.txt — Agent V2
+2) classify_v2.txt (Agent V2)

 External information is separated into a distinct "Additional Information" field, rather than being added to the "Reviews" field.
 The prompt is supplemented with explicit checks for complex cases, especially regarding the address.
 An attempt to improve control over the context.

-🔸 classify_v3.txt — Agent V3
+3) classify_v3.txt (Agent V3)

 Same as version 2, but the search query is slightly modified: only the first organization name + category + address + query are taken.
 Lines containing "Missing" are removed from the search results.

 ### Search Decision (need_search)

-🔸 need_search_v1.txt

-Simple YES/NO logic, without clear criteria.
+1) need_search_v1.txt - Simple YES/NO logic, without clear criteria.

-🔸 need_search_v2.txt

-Clearly specifies when search is needed and when it is not.
+2) need_search_v2.txt - Clearly specifies when search is needed and when it is not.
 Examples and specific decision-making conditions.

-🔸 need_search_v3.txt
-Temporary stub.
+3) need_search_v3.txt - Temporary stub.
 Currently, this is a copy of need_search_v1.txt.
 And it is used to run agent 3.

-### Used Libraries
+### Libraries
-openai: for calling OpenAI models (used everywhere)
+**openai:** for calling OpenAI models (used everywhere)

-LangGraph: defines the agent's action graph.
+**LangGraph:** defines the agent's action graph.

-Tavily: source of external information (web search).
+**Tavily:** source of external information (web search).

 ---
 ### Repository Structure